appvestor/v6-template-examples/README.md

 # Calldorado Templates

 A collection of native templates that can be used with the Calldorado SDK to integrate your own functionality in the Caller ID.
-The templates provided here is meant as a starting point, we highly encourage you to built on top of the code we give you here.
+The templates provided here are meant as a starting point, we highly encourage you to built on top of the code we give you.

 If you don't already have a Calldorado account make sure you sign up [here](https://my.calldorado.com/login/signup).